Post-Pandemic Business Budgeting Trends for Marketing and Beyond

 While AR and VR have been around for a while now, the pandemic has made them even more relevant today.
 Moreover, since users are spending more time online, they are looking for immersive experiences.

+Thus, brands are investing more in AR and VR features to elevate the customer experience and stand out more from the competition.
 Aside from this, the sudden rise of the Metaverse has also led to a “revival” of the AR and VR markets.

 As more people engage in such conversations, you can expect companies to keep a close eye on how they can integrate these technologies into their offerings.